Seimas: Electoral process

 The Seimas has 141 members, elected to a four-year term in parallel voting, with 71 members elected in single-seat constituencies and 70 members elected by proportional representation.
 Ordinary elections to the Seimas take place on the second Sunday of October, with the voting open for all citizens of Lithuania who are at least 18 years old.

 Members of Parliament in the 71 single-seat constituencies are elected in a majority vote, with a run-off held within 15 days, if necessary.
 The remaining 70 seats are allocated to the participating political parties using the largest remainder method.
 Parties normally need to receive at least 5% (7% for multi-party electoral lists) of the votes to be eligible for a seat.
 Candidates take the seats allocated to their parties based on the preference lists submitted before the election and adjusted by preference votes given by the voters.

+By-elections occur when a member of the Seimas who was elected in a single-member constituency dies, resigns, or is impeached.
+The 2026 Nalšios Šiaurinės district by-election will happen on November 8, 2026, triggered after the death of MP Jevgenijus Šuklinas.